gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Coriandel from dawn to dusk wearing a veteran's collar and have nothing more than pity for dinner at the end of the day.

 So I found other employment, or it found me.
-It was exciting stuff---I got to see the world, and save a few bits of it---but was all very much pay-as-you-go.
+It was exciting stuff—I got to see the world, and save a few bits of it—but was all very much pay-as-you-go.
 The third time I had to quit lodgings by the back door because someone remembered my face with something other than kindness, I decided to shuck it in and look for something better.

 What I found was a saddle for my backside to polish driving cattle from Darp down to Coriandel.
 It was restful at first.
-Bandits, lions, an occasional gargoyle---they seemed like a fair price for fresh tortillas every morning, a night watch every other night, and nobody trying to open my throat.
+Bandits, lions, an occasional gargoyle—they seemed like a fair price for fresh tortillas every morning, a night watch every other night, and nobody trying to open my throat.

 But then that stupid calf went and wandered off.
 There's this stretch of ground